 Who preaches is not as important as what is preached.
 He won’t be wearing any special clothing that sets him apart.
 He is one of us.
 The reason for this is our belief that all are equal in the priesthood of believers.

 The lesson will be around 20-30 minutes.
-We hope you find it refreshingly Bible-centered and useful as you begin a new week.
+We hope you find it refreshingly Bible-centered, useful, and encouraging as you begin a new week.

-Inviting worshippers to make a commitment for Jesus will be a part of the sermon.
+Inviting worshipers to make a commitment to Jesus will be a part of the sermon.
 At the close of the lesson, the speaker will “extend an invitation”.
 He will encourage those who wish to “respond” to come to the front of the auditorium while the congregation sings.

 Don’t feel ill-at-ease during this invitation.
 You will not be singled out in any way.

 There may be several who respond, or none.
 Some may respond for baptism.
 Some to confess sins.
-Some to ask for prayers for a specific need.
+Some to ask for prayers for a specific need or to give thanks.

 If anyone responds for baptism, you will witness baptism during the service.
 The baptism will be by immersion for the forgiveness of sins.

 How many times will you be asked for money?
 None.
 However, containers will be passed to collect the weekly financial offering.
-As our guest, you are welcome to make a donation if you’d like, but feel perfectly comfortable in just passing the collection plate on down the row if you prefer.
+As our guest, you are welcome to make a donation if you’d like, but feel perfectly comfortable in just passing the collection plate on down the row.

 What Will Be Expected of You?